intel/intel-extension-for-tensorflow/latest/_sources/docs/install/experimental/install_for_cpu.md.txt

 ```

 ##### System environment install
-If want to system install in $HOME, append `--user` to the commands.
+If you prefer install tensorflow in $HOME, append `--user` to the commands.
 ```bash
 $ pip3 install --user tensorflow==2.12.0
 ```
-And the following system environment install for Intel® Extension for TensorFlow* will use the same practice.
+And the following system environment install for Intel® Extension for TensorFlow* will also append `--user` to the command.

 #### Install Intel® Extension for TensorFlow*